 Spruce It Up with Additions and/Substitutions

-- Make it cheesy: Add parmesan, marinated mozzarella or ricotta for cheesy pasta dish.
+- Make it cheesy: Add parmesan, marinated mozzarella cheese or ricotta for cheesy pasta dish.

 - Add red wine: Simmer the meat and veggies in 1/2 cup red wine (like cabernet or merlot) before you add the pasta to end up with an extra rich, complex meat sauce.